 On June 21, 1942, a Japanese submarine fired on Fort Stevens, a nearby military fort.
 No one was injured, but locals feared further attacks.
 They laid barbed wire along Clatsop Beach and through the shipwreck.
 They even set up a citizen’s patrol along the coast.

 The Peter Iredale is one of the most accessible shipwrecks on all of the USA’s west coast and it’s a wonderful place to stop on your road trip!
 Since the shipwreck is located on the beach and there’s not much hiking involved, you don’t need too much gear.
 Nevertheless, there are a few things you should consider bringing.

 The sand is absolutely beautiful, but it’s usually chilly so sandals are always a good idea.
 The wind sometimes picks up and a headband helps keep your hair in place.
-You should also bring sunscreen, sunglasses, lip balm to keep yourself protected from the pesky sun.
+You should also bring sunscreen, sunglasses, and lip balm to keep yourself protected from the pesky sun.